9:00-9:05 | Opening Remarks and Welcome |

 https://submissions.supercomputing.org

-• Paper submission should be in single-blind IEEE Format.
+• Paper submission should be in single-blind ACM proceedings format following SC25 paper submission guidelines.

-• DRBSD-10 will accept full papers (10 pages including references/appendix) and short papers (6 pages excluding references/appendix).
+• DRBSD-11 will accept full papers (10 pages including references/appendix) and short papers (6 pages excluding references/appendix).

 • Submitted papers will be evaluated by at least 3 reviewers based upon technical merits.

-• DRBSD-10 encourages submissions to provide artifact description and evaluation.
-Details for SC'24 Reproducibility Initiative: https://sc24.supercomputing.org/program/papers/reproducibility-initiative.
+• DRBSD-11 encourages submissions to provide artifact description and evaluation.
+Details for SC'25 Reproducibility Initiative: https://sc25.supercomputing.org/program/papers/reproducibility-initiative.

-• DRBSD-10 will select papers for Best Paper Award and Best Paper Runner-up Award.
+• DRBSD-11 will select papers for Best Paper Award and Best Paper Runner-up Award.
 All accepted papers will be included in the SC workshop proceedings.

 Kento Sato, RIKEN, Japan